Non-linear Matter Spectrum for a Variable Equation of State: Formalism

 The equation of motion for the scalar field has been derived in ref. \cite{coupled}.
 Assuming the hierarchy we described above, it can be split into an equation for the homogeneous part: \be \ddot{\bar{\phi}}+2\frac{\dot{a}}{a}\dot{\bar{\phi}}+a^2\frac{dU(\bar{\phi})}{d\phi}=0, \ee and one for the perturbation: \be \delta\ddot{\phi}+2\frac{\dot{a}}{a}\delta\dot{\phi}-\nabla^2\delta \phi+a^2\frac{d^2U(\bar{\phi})}{d\phi^2}\dphi-4\dot{\bar{\phi}}\dot{\Phi} +2 a^2\frac{dU(\bar{\phi})}{d\phi}\Phi =0. \ee The terms with time derivatives are subdominant according to our assumptions.
 The scalar field $\bar{\phi}$ takes values of order $M$.
 For $\bar{\phi}$ to evolve at cosmological times, it must have a mass term $d^2U(\bar{\phi})/d{\phi}^2 = {\cal O} (\Hc^2)$.
 We also have $U(\bar{\phi}),\, \bar{\rho} = {\cal O} (\Hc^2 M^2)$.
 It is natural to expect $dU(\bar{\phi})/d{\phi} = {\cal O} (\Hc^2 M)$.
 For subhorizon perturbations with characteristic momenta $k\gg \Hc$, the inspection of eq. (\ref{pertphi}) demonstrates that $\delta\phi/\bar{\phi}$ is suppressed by $(\Hc/k)^2$ relative to $\Phi$.
 In the absence of a direct coupling between dark matter and the field $\phi$, the field fluctuation $\delta\phi/\bar{\phi}$ is negligible within the hierarchy we have assumed.

 We can conclude that the fluctuations in the dark-energy sector do not affect the growth of matter fluctuations at scales much smaller than the horizon distance.
 If the dark energy does not couple directly to matter, it does not cluster sufficiently for its fluctuations to play a role in structure formation.
 This conclusion is consistent with the approximations underlying the essentially Newtonian framework that we employ for the study of the spectrum.
+It must be pointed out that it is possible for significant fluctuations in the dark-energy sector to originate in the primordial spectrum.
+Such a scenario is considered in ref. \cite{gordonhu}.
+As we have discussed in the introduction, we focus on modifications of the matter power spectrum induced by the late-time cosmological evolution.
+For this reason, we do not discuss the possibility of initial dark-energy perturbations and their subsequent role.
+In summary, we consider models without significant dark-energy clustering.
+At the practical level, we assume $\delta\phi\simeq 0$ in the following, an approximation consistent with our essentially Newtonian treatment of perturbations.
+The quintessence field affects only the background evolution, in a way modelled by a time-dependent equation of state parametrized by $w(z)$.
+It is straightforward to generalize our approach for the case of significant dark-energy fluctuations, along the lines of ref. \cite{coupled}.

 The equation of motion for the gravitational potential $\Phi$ can be obtained from the first Einstein equation.
 The leading terms give \be \Hc^2=\left( \frac{\dot{a}}{a} \right)^2= \frac{1}{3 M^2}\left[ a^2 \bar{\rho}+\frac{1}{2}\dot{\bar{\phi}}^2+a^2 U(\bar{\phi}) \right], \ee while our assumptions reduce the equation for the perturbation to the Poisson equation for the gravitational field $\Phi$: \be \nabla^2\Phi=\frac{1}{2M^2} a^2 \drho. \ee